Thaddeus Atalig

 Thaddeus Joseph Cardines Atalig (born 7 May 1995) is a Guamanian international footballer.

-Atalig attended the St. John's School (Guam) and played for the Knights soccer team.
+Atalig attended the St. John's School in Guam and played for the Knights soccer team, leading them to consecutive IIAAG Boys' Soccer League titles in his junior and senior years.
 He started in 2012 in the Budweiser Guam Men's Soccer League Division One for Fuji-Ichiban Espada.

+Atalig earned a scholarship to play college soccer at Bowling Green Falcons.

 International

 He made his first appearance for the Guam national football team in 2012.